Welcome

 commercially viable.

-Then, just before Christmas, a big conference at
+before Christmas, a big conference at the International

-loans.
-The university has now incorporated The Institute
+has now incorporated The Institute of Political Economy

-of Political Economy into the university.
-The Institute
+into the university.
+The Institute will become the

 Chris Cook’s partnership proposals.

-NB.
-Trisakti and Chittagong are only the start.
+and Chittagong are only the start.
+Moves are being

-Moves are being made to contact other universities
+made to contact other universities – both Western

 Things